Supply Chain Solutions: 3 Ways to Survive the Semiconductor Chips Shortage

 #2.
 Leveraging AI

 The supply/demand imbalance is likely to continue for some time, due in part to the difficulty, high cost, and time required to reset the equilibrium.
-Billions of dollars and time (usually three to five years) are needed to set up a new semiconductor plant.
-AI, however, can be utilised to speed up this process.
+Setting up a new semiconductor plant requires billions of dollars and usually three to five years.
+However, utilizing AI can accelerate this process.

 By applying AI, the semiconductor industry can be hugely accelerated.
 AI can increase the R&D process through the mitigation of defects, poor processes and unnecessary hold-ups.
 Similarly, AI can aid significantly with risk assessment.
 Manufacturers can spot upcoming trends in the market, reducing risk posed by unforeseen shifts affecting performance, allowing them in turn to optimise the opportunities that exist.

 Through algorithms and a better combination of power and performance, the utilisation of AI can really change the path to regaining the supply/demand equilibrium.
-The supply chain can be streamlined and more efficient, mapping the value chain and predicting risks and offering analytics that can help improve even further going forward, while conserving both costs and resources.
+Streamlining the supply chain and enhancing efficiency involves mapping the value chain, predicting risks, and providing analytics to further improve operations while saving costs and resources.

 #3.
 Reliable Logistics